cloudposse/terraform-aws-vpc/README.md

 [`Geodesic`](https://github.com/cloudposse/geodesic) module usage example:

-add the terraform-aws-vpc module as a git submodule to the `conf/` directory in your geodessic module, set the git submodule to a specific branch or tag & update
+add the terraform-aws-vpc module as a git submodule to the `conf/` directory in your geodessic module, set the git submodule to a specific branch or tag & update.

 ```
 cd conf/